Skip to main content

 The TPO's live chat service can help you with the online form.

-Read the guidance below before you complete the complaint form.
+The guidance below is to help you complete the complaint form.

-It has been written in partnership with the Property Ombudsman to help you provide the most important information for the adjudicator when they look at your complaint.
+It has been written in partnership with the Property Ombudsman to help you provide the most important information.

 About your complaint